pietrop/how-to-craft-compelling-stories-out-of-audio-video-interviews/story-concepts/the-gap.md

-# Story Concepts: The Gap
+# Story Concepts: The Gap - draft

 ## One Gap